opencorenmr/opencorenmr-docs/blog/gpibOnLinux.md

 ---

 # GPIB setup on Linux
+- 14 Mar 2019 Revised by Kazuyuki Takeda
-12 Oct 2018 Revised by Kazuyuki Takeda
+- 12 Oct 2018 Revised by Kazuyuki Takeda
-21 May 2018 Written by Kazuyuki Takeda
+- 21 May 2018 Written by Kazuyuki Takeda

 ## Introduction
 We want to make remote control over the power supply for our cryogen-free superconducting magnet (SMS80C, Cryogenics) on the console software of Opencore NMR 2.
 I have attempted to program on Windows for a while, but never succeeded, and gave up.
 Now I decided to program on Linux.